VladS23/TaskManager/README.md

 # TaskManager

- Бэкенд для приложения менеджера задач
+Backend for the Task Manager application

- Используемый стек:
+The stack used:

 * GO
 * PostgresSql
 * Swagger